 Additionally, we will pay 0.25 percent per annum, payable quarterly in arrears, for any amount unused under the credit facility beginning after June 2016.
-As of June 30, 2016 we had \$8.5 million in outstanding borrowings under the credit facility, which we used to fund our capital equipment needs in 2015 and is consistent with our historical practice to finance these costs.
-As of June 30, 2016, our outstanding borrowings under this credit facility were at a weighted average interest rate of 1.72 percent.
+As of September 30, 2016 we had \$12.5 million in outstanding borrowings under the credit facility, which we used to fund our capital equipment needs in 2015 and is consistent with our historical practice to finance these costs.
+In September 2016, we converted our total borrowings of \$12.5 million into a fixed rate note with a 2.31 percent interest rate and a maturity date of September 2019.